 4.4 If the Client fails to make any payment due to Cornwall Insight by the due date for payment, then the Client shall pay interest on the overdue amount at the rate of 4% per cent per annum above Lloyds Bank Plc's base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Client shall pay the interest together with the overdue amount.

-4.6 The Delegate’s place on the Course will only be secured if the Course Fee is paid to Cornwall Insight either within 30 days of invoice or 30 days of the Course Date (whichever is the sooner).
-If the Course Fee is not paid by this time, Cornwall Insight reserves the right to refuse the Delegate access to the Course and/or the Course Venue.
+4.6 The Delegate’s place on the Course will only be secured if the Course Fee is paid to Cornwall Insight pursuant to clause 4.2 and in the event that the Course Fee is not so paid, Cornwall Insight reserves the right to refuse the Delegate access to the Course and/or the Course Venue.

-4.7 Where applicable, Cornwall Insight shall use reasonable endeavours to give the Client and/or the Delegate(s) (as applicable) as much notice of the Course Venue as reasonably possible but in any event the Course Venue will be confirmed to the Client and/or the Delegate(s) (as applicable) no later than 30 days before a scheduled Course Date.
+4.7 Where applicable, Cornwall Insight shall use reasonable endeavours to give the Client and/or the Delegate(s) (as applicable) as much notice of the Course Venue as reasonably possible but in any event although subject to clause 5.5, the Course Venue will be confirmed to the Client and/or the Delegate(s) (as applicable) no later than 30 days before a scheduled Course Date.

 5. CANCELLATION AND REFUND POLICY